taljacob2/class/CONTRIBUTING.md

 ### Test Your Code With Valgrind Remotely

-**Either compiler you choose, (especially with MSVC) when you push your commits to GitHub, watch the ["Build & Test" GitHub Action](https://github.com/taljacob2/oop/actions/workflows/build.yml) and verify that "Run With Valgrind" Step is finishing successfully without any memory leaks.
+**Either compiler you choose (especially with MSVC), when you push your commits to GitHub, watch the ["Build & Test" GitHub Action](https://github.com/taljacob2/oop/actions/workflows/build.yml) and verify that "Run With Valgrind" Step is finishing successfully without any memory leaks.
 The ["Build & Test" GitHub Action](https://github.com/taljacob2/oop/actions/workflows/build.yml) is triggered on every commit push.
 So feel free to test your code for memory leaks.**